Transparency of the Regulatory System

 Disputes between investors and the government grounded in the government’s alleged actions or failure to act – termed investment disputes – may be resolved administratively or through the legal system.

-Under chapter 10 of CAFTA-DR entered into force (EIF) January 2009, Costa Rica legally obligated itself to answer investor arbitration claims submitted under ICSID or UNCITRAL and accept the arbitration verdict.
-To date there are two claims by U.S. citizen investors under the provisions of CAFTA-DR: Aven et al versus Costa Rica and Spence, Berkowitz et al versus Costa Rica.
-Extensive documentation for both cases is filed on the Foreign Trade Ministry (COMEX) website: https://www.comex.go.cr/ .
+Under Chapter 10 of the CAFTA-DR agreement, Costa Rica legally obligated itself to answer investor arbitration claims submitted under ICSID or UNCITRAL, and accept the arbitration verdict.
+To date there are two claims by U.S. citizen investors under the provisions of CAFTA-DR. Extensive documentation for both cases is filed on the Foreign Trade Ministry (COMEX) website: http://www.comex.go.cr/tratados/cafta-dr/ , under “documentos relevantes”.
 No local court denies or fails to enforce foreign arbitral awards issued against the government.

-In some coastal areas of Costa Rica there is a history of extrajudicial action against foreign investors: invasion and occupation of private property by squatters who are often organized and sometimes violent.
+In some coastal areas of Costa Rica, there is a history of invasion and occupation of private property by squatters who are often organized and sometimes violent.
 The Costa Rican police and judicial system have at times failed to deter or to peacefully resolve such invasions.
 It is not uncommon for squatters to return to the parcels of land from which they were evicted, requiring expensive and potentially dangerous vigilance over the land.

 International Commercial Arbitration and Foreign Courts